kofimuad/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## Task 13
 ### We are symbols, and inhabit symbols
 A script that creates a symbolic link to /bin/ls with the name __ls__.
 You create a symbolic link with ln -s [target] [link_name] >> 13-symbolic_link

+## Task 14
+### Copy HTML Files
+A scripts that copies all html files to the current working directory to the parent directory and you should use the --update flag. >> 14-copy_html